The Difference Between MSDS & SDS

 The GHS is a system for harmonizing hazard classification criteria and chemical hazard communication elements worldwide.
 The GHS is not a regulation; rather it is a framework or guidance for classifying and labeling hazardous chemicals.
 The purpose of classification under the GHS is to provide harmonized information to users of chemicals with the goal of enhancing the protection of human health and the environment.

 Around the world, countries have regulatory systems for chemical classification and hazard communication.
-The systems may look similar, but their differences can lead to multiple interpretations and inconsistencies for a classification, label and Safety Data Sheets (SDS) for the same product.
+The systems may look similar, but their differences can lead to multiple interpretations and inconsistencies for classifications, labels and Safety Data Sheets (SDS) for the same product.
 Moving to one standard in the age of global trade simplifies regulations and improves the safety of workers who interact with chemical hazards.

 From MSDS to SDS